 7. There is no limit on how many sections you can enter.
 However, if you enter a grade section, you cannot enter another grade section (e.g. both Grade 4 and Grade 5 piano).
 Contact us via email if you find another contestant has not obliged by this rule.

 8. Competitors may not perform the same piece in more than one item.

 9. For recital sections, entrants must choose pieces of contrasting style.

 10. Where a work comprises more than ONE movement performers will play only ONE movement.
 NB: Where more than one movement is recognized to be ONE work, e.g. Bartok’s Slavonic Dances then more than one movement can be performed.

 11. Copies of works are to be handed in at the Registration desk, at least 15 minutes before commencement of an item.

-12. ALL competitors and accompanists must be available to perform at the commencement of an item.
+12. ALL competitors and accompanists must be available to perform at the commencement of an item, regardless of how long a section is scheduled to run.
 NB: The Fremantle Eisteddfod cannot guarantee that the order of performances will run as published in the programme.
 The performance order and duration of an item may be affected by competitors withdrawing on or before the performance day.

 13. Competitors must provide their own accompanists.
 Competitors and accompanists will be entitled to free entry for the session at which they are competing.